brendanperry/Simple-Stocks/README.md

 # stocks
-A simple stocks app for Elementary OS
+A simple stocks app for Elementary OS \
-Vala

 install vala and valac as well as any additional libraries (more in depth instructions to come on this)